 Instead of giving up when you feel impatient, you can treat it as a signal that something is not working with your current mode of doing things.
-Actually listening to what your impatience has to say can help you manage the particulars of the obstacles you’re facing, obstacles that may be outside of your immediate awareness.
+Actually listening to what your impatience has to say, and trying to understand where that impatience is coming from, may help you respond to your feelings in such a way that you’re able to point out their falsehood, and thus, calm yourself and your impatience.
 This means that when you’re impatient, it seems that one of the most important things you can do for yourself at such a critical moment is to express your feeling of impatience to yourself as a means of understanding them.
 Below is a quick and simple exercise that may help you to work through your impatience and the issue that you’re impatient about when you feel impatient or like you want to give up:

 - Express your feelings: When impatient or you feel like giving up, immediately open up a text document and on the first line write down an expression of your impatient or upset feelings.
 So any impatience, anger, outrage, fear, frustration, anxiety – express those feelings on line one, just as honestly and openly as possible.
 Don’t debate with yourself yet, just for the moment speak 100% from your impatient and upset feelings, as if you are talking as what you might describe as “your impatient side”.
 Get all the feelings out of you, like opening the floodgates and letting it all flow out.